akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

 - Thank you so much for watching.
 - Please like this video and subscribe for more content like this.
-- If you're a C programmer, or just getting started with C, check this other video I made where I went into detail explaining the Compilation of C programs using GCC.
+- If you're a C programmer, or just getting started with C, check this other video I made where I went into detail explaining the Compilation process of C programs using GCC.
 - Thank you, see you on the next one.